DSCI-310-2024/DSCI-310_group-10_crime-prediction/README.md

 6. To shut down and exit container use `Crtl + c`

-7. Removing volumes, images, containers, use `docker-compose down --rmi all --volumes --remove-orphans`
+7. Removing volumes, images, containers, open another window in terminal and run `docker-compose down --rmi all --volumes --remove-orphans`

 List of Dependencies:
 - **NumPy**: `pip install numpy`